Advertising Photography Case Study – Argan Oil Products

 So, this advertising photography case study led me to 2 final looks that helped to enhance the Argan Oil brand in different ways.
 Both draw on the colours already present in the packaging.
 They also both convey something of a healthy, organic vibe whilst also pushing towards something more high end rather than cheap.
 I hope you agree that the final images in each style make the product look like a mid-range product at least rather than a cheap, budget item.
 You may be interested to know that each of the products in this series was purchased for just £1 in the pharmacy.
 This seems to be their ongoing price and not just a one off sale.

-This advertising photography case study was designed to show how product photography can enhance the branding of a product.
+This case study was designed to show how advertising photography can enhance the branding of a product.
 It also shows how you can raise expectations of price and value for the purchaser (see also my post on how you can add value with high quality product photography).

 © Joe Lenton, May 2017